kenakofer/manifans-extension/README.md

 ### TODO
     - Change icon while inactive/loading
-    - Upload to Firefox
-    - Upload to Chrome
     - Expand the +3 more on click, then force a harder display filter cutoff
     - Save a userToHTML object for faster replacement
     - Make popup have nicer button